iyyakuttiiyappan/CPLIP/README.md

 The zero_shot_classifier function creates a zero-shot classifier by computing the embeddings for a set of class names using specified text templates.

 ## Pretrained Models

+The pretrained model can be downloaded from this [https://drive.google.com/file/d/1INDVr_IlLFFS7cOLEkgtNUk7nH4CIYDe/view?usp=sharing](#).

 ## Testing